Is Zinc Oxide Good for Skin? 2025 Skincare Essential Revealed

 How to Patch Test

-Apply a small amount on the inside of your forearm and wait 24 hours to check for any adverse reactions.
+Dab some on the inside of your forearm and wait 24 hours to test whether or not there are any adverse reactions.

 Where to Buy and What to Look For